-Have you been thinking about selling your art, but everyone tells you there is no money in art?
+Have you considered selling your art, but everyone tells you there is no money in art?

-Are you discouraged about the feedback your hearing form others?
+Are you discouraged by the feedback your hearing from others?

-In this post, I would like to talk about 6 starving artist myths to ignore if you are planning to start an art business.
+In this post, I would like to talk about 6 starving artist myths to ignore if you plan to start an art business.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 6 Starving Artist Myths To Ignore